conan-io/docs/reference/commands/consumer/config.rst

 to remotes.
 In general it is not a good idea to add it to the installed files.

-The specified URL will be stored in the ``general.config_install`` variable of the ``conan.conf`` file, so following calls to ``conan config install`` command doesn't need to specify the url.
+The specified URL will be stored in the ``general.config_install`` variable of the ``conan.conf`` file, so following calls to :command:`conan config install` command doesn't need to specify the URL.

 **Examples**: